Polkadot-Blockchain-Academy/pba-content/syllabus/8-XCM/4-Chain_Config_in_XCM/Parachain_Config_in_XCM_slides.md

 Common steps to debug:

 1. Identify what the error means which will help you identify the context in which the error happened.
-1. Look in the xcm codebase to check where this error might have been thrown.
+1. Look in the XCM codebase to check where this error might have been thrown.
    Was it thrown in the barrier?
    Or in any specific instruction?
 1. Retrieve the failed received XCM.